Application for Graduation

 Honor Code Requirement

 Students must be in good standing with the Honor Code Office and have a current ecclesiastical endorsement.
+In unusual circumstances, a student may petition the Dean of Students Office to allow an exception to the ecclesiastical endorsement requirement under the process set forth in the Church Educational System Honor Code section.

 Students may use a BYU course in which they receive a D- ("minimum passing") to complete major, minor, religion, or general education requirements.
 Those receiving a D- in a course will not be required to retake the course unless a higher minimum grade is stipulated in a degree program or course sequence description in the undergraduate or graduate catalog.